 Each attribute selected to describe a cheese will have a certain intensity.
-There are two different scales used on the T.A.S.T.E.
-Test score sheets to reflect the way in which intensity can be described for certain attributes for a given style of cheese- the Intensity Scale and the Just About Right Scale.
-For both of these scales, if a listed attribute or defect is not detectable in a given cheese, that attribute should be left blank.
+The T.A.S.T.E.
+Test score sheets uses an Intensity Scale to reflect the way in which intensity can be described for certain attributes for a given style of cheese.
+If a listed attribute or defect is not detectable in a given cheese, that attribute should be left blank.

-The scale that utilizes only the letters A, B, or C and is known as an intensity scale.
-An attribute that exists where this type of scale is used is regarded as a defect.
+An attribute that exists when this type of scale is used is regarded as a defect.
 Your identification of the attribute/defect will result in your indicating whether the defect is slight (select “A”), definite (select “B”), or pronounced (select “C”).